oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-cloud-native/helidon-cloud-native.md

 ## Step 2: Health
 Helidon has built in health info as standard.
 By default this is available on the same port as the service, but our runtime config (conf/storefront-network.yaml) separates these  onto different ports (8080 for the service, 9080 for the non service)

+  1. If the storefront and stockmanager are not running start them.

-  1.Look at the details of the default health service
+  2.Look at the details of the default health service

   -  `curl -i -X GET http://localhost:9080/health`